Goa is everyone’s most awaited trip or I would say the most exciting trip and especially when it’s going to be your

 Q.How to Identify a local restaurant?

 Ans.
 Local restaurants in Goa are mostly run by households’ people only, you can easily pinpoint while on the road from outside.
-The food will be going to be tasty; you would feel like to visit every day to eat the delicious Goan fish curry.
+The food will be going to be tasty; you would feel like visiting every day just to eat the delicious Goan fish curry.

 To Avoid Pointers

 9. Avoid staying in Hostels with Kids

-If you are a family man with kids, avoid going to hostels because they are not made keeping family and kids under 18 in mind.
+If you are a family man with kids, avoid going to hostels because the hostels are not made keeping family and kids under 18 in mind.
 The Hostel concept is made by keeping backpackers and low budget travelers in mind, which has been derived from foreign Hostels.

 Avoid taking photos and videos of the people on the beaches.
 Let people enjoy their privacy.

-Zoom-in and close up’s – A big NO.
+Zoom-in and close up’s are A big NO.

 11. Avoid going out in the afternoon in Goa

 Avoid going out during the afternoon and especially if you would like to do a long walk.
-The afternoon remains quite hot and the evening would be the best time to go on a long walk.
+The afternoon remains quite hot and the evening would be the best time to go on a long walk in Goa along the seashore.

 12. Bus Interchange option